 PRESTO Scanners

-Q: Will TTC get tap machines that show the balance on your card when you tap, similar to the ones used by GO?
+Q: Do TTC tap machines show the balance on your card when you tap, similar to the ones used by GO?

 A: Yes, TTC tap machines now show the balance on your card or the applicable pass when tapped.
 PRESTO is currently working with all transit agencies to align the card readers, so they will all show the same information.

-Q: GO offers a “cancel” button if you make a mistake.
+Q: GO offers a “cancel” button if you tap in by mistake.
 Does TTC offer a similar feature?
-I notice in the subway station, there is no way to cancel your tap.
+I notice at the subway station, there is no way to cancel your tap.

 A: No, there is no way to cancel your tap.
 Fortunately, because of the two-hour transfer benefit you will only be charged once over the two-hour period regardless of how many times you tap.